priyakoshta/Titanic-Sinking/README.md

 # Titanic-Sinking
-Kaggles Titanic Sinking Prediction Problem Submission
+This Python notebook contains solution of Titanic Sinking Problem of HackerEarth